How to Use Mochify via MCP: AI Agent Image Compression (2026)

 The Mochify MCP server is also available as a hosted HTTP endpoint at https://mcp.mochify.app.
 No binary to install, no Rust toolchain, no config file - paste the URL, authorize your account, and the squish tool appears in your AI assistant instantly.

-One behavioural note specific to the hosted server: it returns the compressed image as a short-lived download URL on files.mochify.app (about a five-minute window), not as inline binary.
+One behavioral note specific to the hosted server: it returns the compressed image as a short-lived download URL on files.mochify.app (about a five-minute window), not as inline binary.
 Your original is still processed in RAM and discarded immediately; only the compressed output sits briefly in a pickup store so the link can resolve.
-The local CLI never uses that pickup store — it writes results straight to disk.
+The local CLI never uses that pickup store - it writes results straight to disk.

 | Hosted MCP (mcp.mochify.app) | Local CLI MCP (stdio) | |